gosang/interviews/README.md

 #### Bucket Sort

-- Bucket Sort is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
-Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm
+Bucket Sort is a sorting algorithm that distributes the elements of an array into a predefined number of buckets.
+Each bucket contains a range of values, and elements within the same range are grouped together.
+Once distributed, the elements in each bucket are sorted individually, either using another sorting algorithm (e.g., Insertion Sort) or by recursively applying Bucket Sort.
+Finally, the contents of the buckets are concatenated to produce the sorted array.

+- Stable: Depends on the sorting method used within the buckets (Insertion Sort preserves stability).
+- In-place: No (Additional memory is required for buckets).
 - Time Complexity:
-  - Best Case: Ω(n + k)
-  - Worst Case: O(n^2)
-  - Average Case:Θ(n + k)
+  - **Best Case: Ω(n + k)**: Occurs when the data is evenly distributed across buckets, and each bucket contains only a few elements, leading to minimal overhead in sorting individual buckets.
+  - **Worst Case: O(n^2)**: Happens when all elements land in the same bucket, essentially reducing Bucket Sort to a less efficient sorting algorithm like Insertion Sort.
+  - **Average Case:Θ(n + k)**: With reasonably uniform distribution, the sorting process across buckets scales efficiently.
+- Space Complexity:
+  - **O(n + k)**: Additional space is required for the buckets and temporary storage during the sorting process.

 #### Radix Sort